Answer: It depends…..based on your tax situation and whether or not your student will qualify for need-based financial aid.

 Fill out the FAFSA to meet the earliest deadlines on your student’s school list using estimates.
 From your taxes, the FAFSA will ask for, income for mom & dad, AGI and total tax.

+Make a copy of last year’s taxes and replicate it based on year end numbers and prior year W2s.
 When taxes are complete, you will have the opportunity to correct the FAFSA and resubmit.
 Better to get the FAFSA filed on time, before all of the financial aid resources are gone!

 BRAD RECOMMENDS

-Fellow Podcaster: How to pay for college HQ by Celest Horton
+Fellow Podcaster: How to pay for College HQ by Celest Horton

 Celest is a mother of 4 going through the college process.
 She interviews one college expert every week on various college topics.
+Available for download in iTunes and Spotify.

 http://www.howtopayforcollegehq.com/welcome-to-how-to-pay-for-college-hq